Dual Diagnosis: Challenges Faced in Substance Abuse Treatment when Mental Health is Impacted by Addiction

 People who cope with co-occurring or comorbid disorders are advised to enter dual diagnosis rehab programs because all the conditions they are dealing with have an impact on each other.
 Therefore, all of them need to be treated simultaneously.
 Further, patients in rehab who are coping with a mental illness on top of addiction face some challenges that other patients without these additional issues do not.

 If you have an addiction and a diagnosed mental illness there are multiple resources available to you.
 Both inpatient programs and outpatient rehabs can offer you the support that you need.
-To learn more about the ways that dual diagnosis centers work, call 800 774 5796.
+To learn more about the ways that dual diagnosis centers work, call 800 774 5796(Who Answers?).
 You can call 24/7 and speak to an expert with all the answers to your important questions.

 Are Comorbid Mental Disorders and Substance Abuse Common?

 If you are dealing with both an addiction and a mental illness, you are not alone at all.
 The relationship between the two and the prevalence of having both has been charted in several national population studies for more than 25 years.

 People with anxiety or mood disorders, like bipolar and depression, are two times more likely than the general population to also suffer from a substance use disorder.
 The reverse is true as well.
 Those with substance use disorders are two times more likely to have an anxiety or mood disorder.
 This is also the case for people with conduct and antisocial personality disorders.
 This is called “shared vulnerability.”

 The answer to this question is complicated because addiction does cause mental illness in some instances, but not in all of them.
 There are three schools of thought regarding which condition causes the other.

 - Substances cause users to feel one or more symptoms of a mental illness.
 People who use meth can develop amphetamine psychosis, for example.

 - Mental illnesses cause drug abuse.
 People who are suffering from a mental illness, whether it is overt or not, may use substances to treat themselves.